Life in Peru

 Today, there continues to be a struggle surrounding coca, but it has to do with its derivative product, cocaine (in which a paste derived from coca leaves is treated with kerosene and refined into a powder).
 In an attempt to stem the flow of this narcotic, the US led eradication programs of coca plants in Peru in the early 2000s.
 These programs have done little to curb coca’s cultivation (or the cocaine trade), but the herbicides employed have damaged some agricultural lands in indigenous communities.
 Critics of the US-sponsored programs – including Peruvian cocaleros (coca-growers’ associations) and President Evo Morales of Bolivia – have called for regulation of eradication.

-In 2014, President Ollanta Humala announced that Peru would stop its coca-eradication campaign, which had ardent support from the US, while stepping up promoting other crops in coca-heavy regions, such as coffee and cocoa.
+In 2014, President Ollanta Humala announced that Peru would stop its coca-eradication campaign, while stepping up promoting other crops in coca-heavy regions, such as coffee and cocoa.
 The Peru Coca Survey reported that the surface area of coca crops increased by 9% in 2016 – an alarming number, but it's actually the lowest increase in the region.

 Vegetation of the Cloud & Rainforest

 As the eastern Andean slopes descend into the western Amazon uplands, the scenery once again changes.
 Here, tropical cloud forests – so named because they trap (and help create) clouds that drench the forest in a fine mist – allow delicate forms of plant life to survive.
 Cloud-forest trees are adapted to steep slopes, rocky soils and a rugged climate.
 They are characterized by low, gnarled growth, dense small-leafed canopies and moss-covered branches supporting a host of plants such as orchids, ferns and bromeliads.
 The mist and the dense vegetation give the cloud forest a mysterious, fairy-tale appearance.